coughingmouse/Korean-Romanization/README.md

 * Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨kk⟩ for ⟨ㄲ⟩? (also applies for t/th/d, p/ph/b)

 Because we can reduce the number of double letters per phoneme.
-And also because it feels slightly more intuitive to use ⟨g⟩ for ⟨ㄱ⟩, since ⟨ㄱ⟩ is more often pronounced as /g/.
-Also, it's changing in this direction, so it's more future-proof.
+Because it feels intuitive to use ⟨g⟩ for ⟨ㄱ⟩, since ⟨ㄱ⟩ is more often pronounced as /g/, it can be remapped.
+Also, this would make how ⟨ㅅ⟩ /sʰ/ and ⟨ㅆ⟩ /s/ are mapped counter-intuitive, no matter what.

 * Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨g⟩ for ⟨ㄲ⟩, like Thai?
 It would also be more intuitive for Chinese users. (also applies for t/th/d, p/ph/b)